Why This Reform Matters

 401(k)/IRA treatment.
 Distributions from US retirement accounts remain exempt from Israeli tax during the 10-year window.
 Under the new rules, these distributions must be reported on your Doch Shenati, but no Israeli tax is due.
 Contributions made before aliyah are not affected.

 Roth IRA.
 The Roth IRA remains a complex case.
 Israel does not recognize the Roth structure natively.
 Under the new reporting requirements, the Israel Tax Authority may request documentation of your Roth contributions and conversions to verify the foreign-source classification.
-Maintaining detailed records of all Roth transactions is now strongly recommended.
+Detailed records of all Roth transactions are what tax professionals typically rely on to support that classification.

 Before aliyah